 Learn more about the User Story

-User Story
+Documents Toolbox

 Value Chain

 Getting to know the Value Chain

 Introducing the Value Chain

 The Value Chain is a strategic diagram that allows the primary and secondary activities in an organization to be modeled.
 The diagram can be created from a Pattern that adds and connects the five primary activities in a chain and the four supporting activities underpinning them.

-An analyst working at the strategic business unit level will often be asked to model the activities the business unit performs to provide value to its customers.
+The Gross Sales element acts as a frame for the Primary Activity and Support Activity elements.
+An Analyst working at the strategic business unit level will often be asked to model the activities the business unit performs to provide value to its customers.
 The Value Chain is the preferred tool for creating this strategic representation of the sequence of activities that an organization performs.
-Where to find the Value Chain Ribbon: Design > Diagram > Add > Strategic Modeling > Value Chain Browser window Toolbar : New Diagram icon > Strategic Modeling > Value Chain Browser window context menu | Add Diagram... > Strategic Modeling > Value Chain
+Where to find the Value Chain Ribbon: Design > Diagram > Add Diagram > Strategic Modeling > Value Chain Browser window Toolbar: New Diagram icon > Strategic Modeling > Value Chain Browser window context menu | New Diagram... > Strategic Modeling > Value Chain

-Usage of the Value Chain

-The Value Chain is an important tool to assist with strategic planning allowing the whole sequence (or chain) to be understood.
-It also allows the chain to be broken down into its constituent activities allowing the evaluation of costs, resource and value to be determined and potentially improved.
+Usage of the Value Chain The Value Chain is an important tool to assist with strategic planning allowing the whole sequence (or chain) to be understood.
+It also allows the chain to be broken down into its constituent activities allowing the evaluation of costs, resource and Support Activities Primary Activities value to be determined and potentially improved.
+Options for the Value Chain Each one of the Primary and Supporting Activities can be linked to other elements in the model including a Linked Document and elements that define benchmarks.

-Primary Activities

-Options for the Value Chain

-Each one of the Primary and Supporting Activities can be linked to other elements in the model including a Linked Document and elements that define benchmarks.